This article is about:

 - REM sleep and its effects on you

 - How to sleep better and recover from your depression

-I have suffered from depression and disturbed sleep so I can speak about it first hand.
+I have suffered from depression and disturbed sleep so I can speak about this from personal experience.
 Not sure if you have depression or whether you’re simply unhappy with things?
-Take my renowned Depression Test or read more about the symptoms of depression here to find out first how depressed you are.
+Take my popular Depression Test or read more about the symptoms of depression here to find out first how depressed you are.

 What Is The Connection Between Sleep and Being Depressed?

 If you don’t get enough sleep you will feel exhausted and this makes you susceptible to depression.
 If you are already depressed then lack of sleep may worsen your depression.
 You must cure any sleep problem you have if you want to combat your depression.
 Lack of sleep also affects your concentration and ability to make decisions, this can make life even more confusing than normal.
 Lack of sleep also reduces both your motivation and your energy levels.
-Taking action to help yourself get over the challenges you face or to confront events in your life is even harder.
+Depression also lowers your energy level so it’s a double problem.
+When you are tired or low on energy, taking action to help yourself get through the challenges you face or to face events in your life is even harder.

 Too much sleep can also cause problems.
 It can also create health issues.
 Most people need between seven and nine hours sleep each night.
 Teenagers and the young need more and older adults less.

 So, you suffer from depression – do you also suffer from insomnia?